 That’s one way to think about Fool for Love, a throbbing, up-close study of a troubled relationship (if there’s a more heterosexual play, I don’t know it!).
 It’s not my favorite Shepard – I prefer the larger format family sagas (Buried Child, Curse of the Starving Class, A Lie of the Mind).
 But I recognize its greatness – also its deeper connection to the Shepard wilderness.

 By Shepard standards, at least, Fool for Love initially seems fairly straightforward.
-But isn’t – and in production, it’s amazingly difficult to get right.
+But it isn’t – and in production, it’s amazingly difficult to get right.
 The balance of realism, naturalism and surrealism; the unreliability of its many stories; the old man who is both commentator and mysterious character – all these are challenges.
 And we haven’t even gotten to the critically important chemistry between Fool’s principal characters, Eddie and May.

 I was especially taken with Aukin’s subtle treatment of the Old Man (a wonderfully gritty performance by Gordon Joseph Weiss).
 Placed in a chair at the side of the stage, in a space that is simultaneously inside and outside the action, the character becomes at once present and absent – it’s just right.
 The secondary male role of Martin, May’s hapless boyfriend (that’s not quite the right word, but I don’t know what would be) also makes more of an impression here than he often does.
 In actor Tom Pelphrey’s immensely likeable performance, Martin is puppy-dog sweet – but also befuddled, even dim.

-The Eddie here is Sam Rockwell, whose electrifying performance is the production’s biggest asset.
+The Eddie here is Sam Rockwell, whose lightning-flash performance is the production’s biggest asset.
 He may be the Sam Shepard actor I’ve always hoped for, though in at least one sense, he’s off-beat casting – Rockwell is 47, more than 15 years older than his May (Nina Arianda).
 If anything, his age adds an intriguing element – underneath the bravado, Rockwell’s Eddie is bone-weary.
 Rarely raising his voice above a soft drawl, he’s utterly riveting.

 Riveting, too, is a word for Nina Arianda – but I’m less convinced.
 She’s a fine actress and makes a nuanced, emotionally-charged May.
 But Arianda’s calling card – here and elsewhere – is her sex appeal, which is front and center at all times.
 You can see it even in the production photos.